 Integrating Live Display into EventMobi

-The Twitter feed improves the reach of your event, the amount of posts as well as the quality of social media content resulting in better buzz and future marketing content.
+The Twitter feed improves the reach of your event, the number of posts as well as the quality of social media content resulting in better buzz and future marketing content.
 Broadcasting session information will keep attendees on track, bolstering session attendance and publicizing the event game will amplify the competition, driving participation.
 Not sure what an event game is?
 Check out our free Ultimate Guide to Event Gamification.

-Monetizing Your Display
+Monetizing Your Digital Signage

 Informed Attendees are Productive Attendees

 Events don’t happen in a fishbowl, and while engagement is a priority, the first step is keeping attendees informed.
 The news ticker at the bottom of the display will keep news-hungry attendees attention on the event.
 The ticker also has space to include custom text for anything like WiFi info or announcements.
 Event app alerts that go to every attendee’s phone also get projected on the Live Display.
 Excited about using a Live Display at your next event?
 Find best practices here!